 Canon 60D versus Canon T5i

-The physical size and weight of the Canon 60D and the Canon T5i are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon 60D and the Canon T5i is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (13 percent) than the Canon 60D.
 Moreover, the T5i is markedly lighter (23 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.